HeardLibrary/digital-scholarship/lod/sparql.md

 ```

 **Notes:**
-- We assert rdf:type of foaf:Person to all of the presidents due the screening we did by requiring them to be real people.
+- We assert `rdf:type` of `foaf:Person` to all of the presidents due the screening we did by requiring them to be real people.
 - There isn't really a well-known property for "position held" or controlled vocabulary that includes "presidents of the United States", so that property and value were just passed through to the new graph as-is.
 - Given names and surnames are items, not string labels (literals).
 So to acquire the name strings themselves, we need to find the labels of the name items.
 - There aren't really rules for how terms can be used, so I chose to use `dcterms:created` for the birth dates.
 That's kind of a non-standard use for a very well-known term.
+It also has a different intended meaning that its somewhat ambiguous use in the `http://vandy` graph where the value given was the date the record was created (see the value for Shaul Kelner).

 This example illustrates how the work done by the many people who support Wikidata can be leveraged to create a Linked Data dataset using pretty much any vocabulary we choose.

-## Acquiring triples from an endpoint
+## Acquiring triples from an endpoint using POST

 The Wikidata query examples above can be pasted directly into the [Wikidata Query Service](https://query.wikidata.org/) query box.
 The resulting triples will show up in tabular form in the box at the bottom of the page.